Teenlife

 8. Gilmore Girls

-The best mother-daughter relationship to ever grace our TV screens, the Gilmore pair have sparked our sympathy, laughter, and appreciation from first season to last.
+The best mother-daughter relationship to ever grace our TV screens, the Gilmore pair has sparked our sympathy, laughter, and appreciation from the first season to the last.
 Lorelei Gilmore is a single mother in her early thirties raising her daughter, Rory, on her own.
 The show focuses much on the heartwarming bond between the two characters, helped along by the amazing on-screen chemistry the lead actresses share.
 While there’s plenty of drama to go around, it never feels forced—instead, watchers become more engrossed in the colorful, eccentric town the narrative paints for us.
 Gilmore Girls provides thoughtful insight into the relationships of its characters and its watchers, fuelled by much coffee, witty repartee, and pop culture references that fail to grow old.

 9. Misfits